Sages Ravine and Race Mountain Day Hike

-Stepping out onto the first ledge, I drew in a soft breath and smiled.
+Stepping onto the first ledge, I drew a soft breath and smiled.
 These long valley views took my breath away.
-Gazing off into the Appalachians, Rockies, Sierras, Winds, etc. My reaction was the same to all of the distant views.
-I never grew tired of the beauty, and always felt the gentle constant pull to wander off into distances that never ended.
+I gazed off into the Appalachians, Rockies, Sierras, Winds, etc. My reaction was the same to all of the distant views.
+I never grew tired of the beauty and felt the gentle, constant pull to wander off into distances that never ended.

-After pausing for my “Mountain Jolt,” I turned left and started the half mile traverse of Mount Race Ledges.
-This was one of the highlights of the hike, and it did not disappoint.
-I stopped constantly to gaze out over the valleys and mountains.
-Every step brought a new vista, and as usual I slowed to a crawl as I hiked up the rocky granite, wanting to look off into the distance and not at my big clumsy feet.
-This section called for a little care though, so I would take a few steps and gaze, take a few steps and gaze.
+After pausing for my “Mountain Jolt,” I turned left and started the half-mile traverse of Mount Race Ledges.
+This was one of the hike’s highlights and did not disappoint.
+I constantly stopped to gaze out over the valleys and mountains.
+Every step brought a new vista, and as usual, I slowed to a crawl as I hiked up the rocky granite, wanting to look off into the distance and not at my big clumsy feet.
+This section called for a bit of care, though, so I would take a few steps and gaze, take a few steps and look.

 Mt.
 Race Summit

-Finally leaving the ledges, I angled off to the left and began the short climb up to Mt.
+Finally leaving the ledges, I angled off to the left and began climbing up Mt.
 Race Summit.
-It was a winter wonderland, and the sun sparkled off the ice and snow covered stunted spruce.
-I tried to dodge the small trees, but continued to get rained on as I climbed.
-Reaching the top, I looked out along the frosty ridge line.
+It was a winter wonderland; the sun sparkled off the ice and snow-covered stunted spruce.
+I tried to dodge the small trees but continued to get rained on as I climbed.
+Finally, reaching the top, I looked out along the frosty ridge line.
 This was a beautiful mountain.
-I really had picked a perfect day.
+I had picked a perfect day.

 It was too cold to have lunch at the summit of Race Mountain, so I climbed back down to the Ledges.
 I had seen a small grassy spot right on the edge of the granite.
-Putting on my down jacket, I tucked down on the grass between some rocks, to make sure I was out of the wind.
+Putting on my jacket, I tucked down on the grass between some rocks to ensure I was out of the wind.
 These were some of the best lunch views I’d had in a long time.